French coach Deschamps warns that the match against Finland is not a friendly

 “I always suppose we have to respect football and our opponents (…) We have peace of mind to come here knowing that we are not at stake in the qualifiers.
 But that is not what will make me make more or less changes.
 There will be few.”

-France was undefeated in the qualifiers, with four wins and three draws, and the coach said keeping that number would give them extra motivation against Finland, who beat Bosnia and Herzegovina 3-1 away on Saturday.
+France were unbeaten in the qualifiers with four wins and three draws, and the coach said keeping that number would give them extra motivation against Finland, who beat Bosnia and Herzegovina 3-1 away on Saturday.

 Twitter fan.
 Beer specialist.
 Entrepreneur.
 General pop culture nerd.
 Music trailblazer.
 Problem solver.
 Bacon evangelist.
 Foodaholic.